 How Long Does PRP Take to Work for Hair Loss?

-A Platelet Rich Plasma (PRP) therapy session can be divided into the following:
+A Platelet Rich Plasma (PRP) therapy session can be divided into:

 - Draw a blood sample from the patient.